-It’s not the first partnership Lyft is after in order to get a slice of the autonomous vehicle market.
-The company has previously worked with Nutonomy, Ford, General Motors and even Waymo.
-It also has its own engineering space in Silicon Valley, appropriately called Level 5.
+Although this partnership is an important step towards Lyft’s dream of autonomous cars, this is not the first time Lyft has partnered with other companies in order to get a slice of the autonomous vehicle market.
+The company has previously worked with NuTonomy, Ford, General Motors, and even Waymo.
+It also has its own engineering space in Silicon Valley, a space they refer to as “Level 5.”

 It seems like it won’t be long until ride-hailing services and self-driving vehicles go hand in hand.